hodor/comfyui-movielabs-util/README.md

 ### 1. Preconfigured Workflows

-Two sample workflows are provided:
+Two sample workflows are provided under `example_workflows/`:

 - One for **image generation**
 - One for **video generation**